How to help your clients achieve lower workers’ comp rates

 2. Ex-mods are an insured’s last three years of claims experience.

-3. View six ways your insurance client can lower their rates.
+3. View six ways your insurance client can lower their worker’s comp rates.

-Prices are up.
-Inflation is taking its toll.
-And your clients are looking for ways to cut expenses.
-Here are ways that they can achieve lower workers’ comp rates – by lowering their ex-mods (experience modifiers).
-As a reminder, premiums are calculated using a few primary factors: the rate as filed by the carrier per classification code, the total amount of payroll for each class, schedule rating if warranted, and the client’s ex-mods, if the insured qualifies.
-(Of course, other factors apply as well, such as territory factors, premium discount factors, possible filed group discounts, etc.)
+Prices are up, inflation is taking its toll and your clients are looking for ways to cut expenses.
+The good news is that they can achieve lower workers’ comp rates by lowering their experience modifiers, or ex-mods.
+Bear in mind that premiums are calculated using several primary factors: the rate as filed by the carrier per classification code; the total amount of payroll for each class; schedule rating, if warranted; and the client’s ex-mods, if the insured qualifies.
+Other factors may also apply, such as territory factors, premium discount factors and possible filed group discounts.

-Ex-mods represent the insureds’ claims experience using a three-year timeframe (not including the expiring term), and is based on a comparison with other companies in your state having the same applicable classification codes.
+Ex-mods represent the insureds’ claims experience using a three-year timeframe (excluding the expiring term) and are based on a comparison with other companies in the same state having the same applicable classification codes.

 “If your client has lower-than-average work comp claims, and they qualify for an experience mod rating, they’ll experience a lower ex-mod which can contribute to lower premiums,” explains Becky Pinto, president of Arrowhead Workers’ Compensation.
 “The converse is true too, unfortunately: If their claims are higher than the average, their ex-mods and likely their premiums will be higher.”

-But there are ways insureds can improve their ex-mods and lower their premiums, she added.
+However, there are ways insureds can improve their ex-mods and lower their premiums.
 Here’s how:

 1. Know their rating period

-As their broker, you can help them lower workers’ comp rates with this first step: knowing the length of their rating period and the precise time period it covers.
+As their broker, help them understand the length of their rating period and the precise time period it covers.
 Is it a short-term or annual policy?
-Or is it the three-year period used to earn their ex-mod?
-From there they can determine what claims fall within that rating period.
-Now your client knows the time frame that they must work in, to lower their ex-mods.
+Or is it the three-year period used to calculate their ex-mod?
+This knowledge allows your client to identify the claims within that rating period and work towards lowering their ex-mods.

-OSHA requires companies to have a “competent person” who identifies and corrects site hazards in multiple industries.
-While your client may not be part of those industries, it’s still a valid concept to have such a person skilled in finding and fixing any potentially dangerous issues, from a frayed carpet to improperly stored chemicals.
-These person(s) should also help in tracking employee injuries, perform incident analyses and run OSHA 300 logs.
+The Occupational Safety and Health Administration requires companies to have a “competent person” to identify and correct site hazards.
+Even if your client isn’t in a regulated industry, it’s beneficial to have someone skilled in finding and fixing potential hazards, from frayed carpets to improperly stored chemicals.
+These individuals should also track employee injuries, perform incident analyses and maintain OSHA 300 logs.

 3. Enforce compliance

-Whether or not their workforce is large enough to recruit a safety training officer, it’s crucial that management and employees understand OSHA safety regulations plus state and local laws, to effect lower workers’ comp injuries which can also contribute to lower rates due to lower ex-mods.
-These may include labeling of hazardous materials, equipment certification, emergency planning and evacuation maps.
+Whether their workforce is large enough to recruit a safety training officer or not, it’s crucial that management and employees understand OSHA safety regulations as well as state and local laws to reduce workers’ compensation injuries, which can contribute to lower ex-mods.
+Regulations may include labeling of hazardous materials, equipment certification and emergency planning.

 Related: How faster workers’ compensation claim reporting can reduce costs

 “Training and educating employees regarding safety and proper use of equipment will help prevent accidents,” Pinto says.
-Following a specific protocol for all accidents ensures incidents are reported timely and further injuries can be prevented.
-When the employer creates a culture that emphasizes the importance of safety, claims frequency and severity tend to decrease.
+Following a specific protocol for all accidents ensures timely incident reporting and prevention of future injuries.
+Overall, a safety-centric culture can decrease claim frequency and severity.

-Brokers, work with your clients to spotlight safety training as they’re onboarding new employees.
-And by adding and enforcing training at set intervals throughout the year, you can help them establish employee health & safety (EHS) targets, strategies and timelines and assist them ascertaining if they’re meeting their goals. are a multitude of training programs, software and manual online that you can share.
-Arrowhead also has safety training material available; contact your business development specialist for details.
+Work with your clients to highlight safety training during employee onboarding and at regular intervals throughout the year.
+Help them establish employee health and safety (EHS) targets, strategies and timelines, and assist them in meeting their goals.
+Numerous training programs and software are available to share with your clients, including Arrowhead safety training materials.
+Contact your business development specialist for details.

 Related: Are you at risk for small business work comp fraud?